sheriff1/vtvisyelp/README.md

     -Incorporate submit button into menu interface (figure 1) - D                                       [X]

     -the algorithm for incorporating voting metrics into rating.
-VERIFY. write the report about it.     [ ] Verification process: take 1 restaurant, find the 4 ratings, print them....eyeball them...
+VERIFY. write the report about it.     [*] -Overall and voting metrics scores shown in list_of_scores.txt in ughnov16 branch -scores to be calculated --> "Recent" and user review quantity weighted ratings.

     -layout the visualization and menu interface                                                        [ ]